jonlawlor/join/README.md

-join
+relpipes
 ====

-Implementation of various join implementations in (an attempt at) idiomatic Go
+A set of implementations and tests to go along with my blog, jonlawlor.github.io.